Skip navigation

 • BUF Tight End #86

-Dalton Kincaid (hamstring) practiced on a limited basis Wednesday.
+Dalton Kincaid (knee) practiced in a limited capacity on Wednesday.

 • BUF Tight End #86